 With 3km (1.9 miles) of golden sand, Fulong Beach is the most popular strand in northern Taiwan.
 It's a great place for swimming or sunbathing, and you can try your hand at windsurfing and canoeing too – the Shuangxi river flows out to the ocean here and is well explored by kayak.
-Like many beaches in the country it's only open for swimming for part of the year (May-October).
+Like many beaches in the country, it's only open for swimming for part of the year (May-October).

 The waters here are becoming popular with surfers, and boards can be rented from shops on the beach.
 Baishawan is close to Taipei, and makes an easy escape from the city.
 Regular buses make the journey from Taiwan in less than an hour.
 The beach is officially open to swimmers from May to September.

-On Taiwan's tropical southern tip, Kenting's bright waters are warm all year round.
+Located on Taiwan's tropical southern tip, Kenting's bright waters are warm all year round.
 It's the most popular beach resort of choice for the Taiwanese and is home to some of the best beaches in Taiwan.

-The main Kenting town beach (also known as Dawan) is perennially popular with locals, and has an amusement-park atmosphere.
+The main Kenting town beach (also known as Dawan) is perennially popular with locals and has an amusement-park atmosphere.
 Bear in mind that swimming is prohibited at Dawan due to strong currents.

 If you want to do more than just lie out in the sun, Kenting has several coral reefs ideal for snorkelling; one of the most popular spots is towards Ho bi hu harbour.

 Find more accommodation options to stay in the Kenting area